frebib/year-4-notes/ml/notes.md

 ### When To Use?
 - Not too much data attributes (~20)
+  - Because kNN takes into account each variable with equal weighting, and more attributes implies more attributes that don't mean anything
 - Lots of training data
 - Can learn complex target functions (lots of wiggly class boundaries)